-Fall 2014 will bring with it a whirlwind of new federal farm and food policies – everything from proposals for new food safety laws and conservation programs, to bills that aim to bring fresh, local, and healthy food into our nation’s schools – and we’ll need your voice to support sustainable farm and food systems more than ever!
+Fall and winter 2014 will bring with them a whirlwind of new federal farm and food policies – everything from proposals for new food safety laws and conservation programs, to bills that aim to bring fresh, local, and healthy food into our nation’s schools – and we’ll need your voice to support sustainable farm and food systems more than ever!

 So…what should you expect to see this fall?

 Everyone has a role in ensuring safe food from field to fork.
 The Food Safety Modernization Act (FSMA) is the first major overhaul of our nation’s food safety practices since 1938, and it includes new regulations for farms that grow fresh produce (fruits and vegetables) and for facilities that process food for people to eat.
 This means it represents some big changes to our food system – and it is extremely important for the Food and Drug Administration to get these regulations right so that they improve food safety without placing an unfair burden on family farms.
 FDA has just released re-proposed “second draft” versions of these rules – and we’ll need YOUR HELP to ensure the rules allow and encourage safe food AND sustainable farms and food systems!
 We’re in full analysis mode now – look for news in mid-November for opportunities to comment!
 In the meantime, check out our FSMA page to help you get informed on the rules and what they mean – and sign up below to be sure you hear the latest news and updates!